brihijoshi/ILIADImageTools/README.md

 1. Sending single channel data with virtual port is a challenge.
 Currently trying to overcome it.
 2. I still haven't figured out how to connect reaper to a virtual port.
+3. How to automatically enable new MIDI ports in Reaper?